Become a Dermatologist's Assistant: Education and Career Roadmap

 As a type of physician assistant, or PA, a dermatologist's assistant works under the supervision of a licensed dermatologist in a medical office setting.
 An assistant may examine patients with common skin conditions like acne, rosacea and eczema.
 They may also perform skin cancer screenings and assist with biopsies.
 Since patients also see dermatologists for cosmetic procedures in addition to skin problems, assistants might also work with dermatologists to perform chemical peels, tattoo removal and dermabrasion procedures.

 Like other PAs, dermatologists' assistants must spend a good amount of time on their feet, and the job can be physically demanding.
 The position also takes much more education and training than that of a medical assistant.
-However, working in the medical field can be rewarding to many, and PAs in general face strong job prospects over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics.
+However, working in the medical field can be rewarding, and PAs in general face strong job prospects over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics.

 Dermatologists' assistants must complete a state-mandated degree program and obtain licensure.
 Continuing education, active practice and regular recertification are also required for the profession.
 Below are listed typical requirements for becoming a dermatologist's assistant: